canonical/ubuntu-pro-docs/services-overview.rst

 If you need to harden Ubuntu systems running either 16.04 LTS or 18.04 LTS, you will need to use an older version of our tooling, the `CIS hardening tool <https://ubuntu.com/security/certifications/docs/16-18/cis>`_.
 Just as with the USG, the tool also has an audit function, enabling you to monitor the ongoing compliance of Ubuntu instances after hardening is complete.

-Please refer to our detailed `documentation on the CIS tool for Ubuntu 16.04 LTS and 18.04 LTS <https://ubuntu.com/security/certifications/docs/16-18/cis>`_.
-If any questions arise, contact your Account Manager or the Customer Success Team - our contact details are provided on the Ubuntu Pro welcome email sent after purchase, or navigate to <ubuntu.com> and ask for our details using the LiveChat service.